PX4/PX4-Devguide/en/airframes_experimental/traxxas_stampede.md

 ```

 ## Building the firmware
-To build the firmware it is necessary to use the terminal (QGC not supported yet).
+To build the firmware it is necessary to use the terminal (QGC is not supported yet).
 This can be done by following the instructions in [Building the Code section](../setup/building_px4.md) and uploading by running

 ```sh
 cd ~/src/Firmware